sinisterchipmunk/shader-script/README.md

 ## Improving Shader-Script

-It's still early yet, and Shader-Script still has a lot of iterations ahead of it.
-If you discover any issues, please do report it so we can fix it.
+If you discover any issues, please do report them so they can be fixed.
 If it's something you feel confident enough to go ahead and resolve, fork this project and send me a pull request!

 I only ask that you adhere to a few principles: